csci-182/fall2022/pages/_assignments/hw6.md

 | **3 Points** | Allows user to search for artist |
 | **3 Points** | Allows user to select among artists returned from Spotify |
 | **3 Points** | Allows user to clear out selected artists and start over |

+## What to Turn In
+* Your code as a zip file.
+This should include all of the files that make your code work.
+* Please **only submit 1 set of code files per team** and list who you collaborated with in the submission comments (so that when we run our code similarity checker, we don’t flag you and your collaborators).
+Your teammates should then just post a comment that says, "see X's submission for the code.
+My collaborators were X and Y."